Rules of the Cambridge Model Boat Club

-The Club has leased the rights to sail model boats except Fast Electric and those powered by an Internal Combustion Engine, on Cawcutt's Lake at Histon.
-Our arrangement is with Embryo an Angling organisation, and we are permitted to sail on Sunday morning between 10am and 6pm throughout the year, although members usually leave before 1pm.
+The Club has leased from Chivers Farms the rights to sail model boats, except Fast Electric and those powered by an Internal Combustion Engine, on Cawcutt's Lake at Histon.
+By arrangement with Embryo an Angling organisation we are permitted to sail on Sunday between 10am and 6pm throughout the year, although members usually leave before 1pm.
 Anglers will also be using the water at this time, and consideration must be given to them.

 All members using telescopic aerials on transmitters must use protective end covers to avoid damage to other people's eyes

 All skippers should give due consideration to the safety and enjoyment of other club members using boats on the lake.
 This is particularly important when using the faster models because of the potential for damage in the event of a collision.